itohio/itohio.github.io/blog/content/acoustics/esp32-as-bluetooth-audio/index.md

 ![Bluetooth addon](bluetooth1.jpg)

-After I calmed down from frustration about CS4344, I added filters on the power side of the board, soldered everything to ESP32 proto board and attached it to a refactored subwoofer of Christmas spherical speakers with a double-side sticky tape...
+After I calmed down from frustration about CS4344, I added filters on the power side of the board, soldered everything to ESP32 proto board and attached it to a refactored subwoofer of Christmas spherical speakers with a double-sided sticky tape...

 # TODO